-A. Design quality of the proposal
+A. Documentation of need

 - 1. Program Definition Any funds requested must be for the implementation of a program eligible under one of the program areas.
 The program must address the activities as identified in the grant area selected. - 2.
 Project Impact The program should be designed to address the problems and needs of the area to be served.
 An analysis of how these problems could be improved through the project should be shown. - 3.
-Budgetary Review Each application will be reviewed to ensure budgetary reasonableness and allowability of costs. - 4.
+Budgetary Review Each application will be reviewed to ensure costs are allowable, reasonable, and allocable. - 4.
 Project Feasibility Applicants should describe sufficiently and clearly how the project will be implemented. - 5.
 Multijurisdictional Cooperation Where applicable, proposals should indicate what type of coordination will be established between the applicant and other jurisdictions in the development and implementation of the project.
 Written agreements should be included where possible. - 6.
-Project Evaluation Simple, specific, and measurable objectives should be presented, and each objective must be matched with a performance indicator.
+Project Evaluation Specific, measurable objectives should be presented, and each objective MUST be matched with a performance indicator.
 The performance indicators describe how the grant's objectives will be documented or monitored.
-Evaluation measures the effectiveness of your program by comparing your objectives with actual accomplishments.
+The project evaluation measures the effectiveness of your program by comparing your objectives with actual accomplishments. - B. Geographical areas of greatest need - C. Jurisdictions with limited resources - D. Current or past grant performance - E. Probability of success